Guide to your Child’s Surgery

 In case of illness

-If your child is feeling sick in the days before or the night before surgery, let us know as soon as possible.
-If any of the following occur, please call us at 1-844-733-7692 and explain to the operator that your child is having heart surgery.
+If your child feels sick in the days before or the night before surgery, let us know as soon as possible.
+If any of the following occur, please call us at 1-844-733-7692 and tell the operator that your child is having heart surgery.
 You will be directed to the cardiologist on call.
+Please call about any of these symptoms:

 - Any cold symptoms such as fever, runny nose, or cough